Christmas is a fun and wonderful time but it can also come with a lot of waste. These easy steps can help reduce Christmas waste.

-It is estimated that, from Thanksgiving to Christmas, an additional 1 million tons of waste fill our landfills each week.
+It is estimated that from Thanksgiving to Christmas, an additional 1 million tons of waste fills our landfills each week.
 However, being mindful that our Earth is one of the greatest gifts doesn’t mean you have to sacrifice fun or the holiday spirit.
 This Christmas, try to keep these 10 simple waste reduction tips in mind as you are wrapping presents and trimming the tree.

 1. Use less ribbon or no ribbon at all when wrapping presents.
-If every household in the US alone used 2 ft. less ribbon this year, we could save approximately 43,470 miles of ribbon waste – more than enough to tie a bow around Earth’s 24,901 mile circumference.
+If every household in the US alone used 2 ft. less ribbon this year, we could save approximately 43,470 miles of ribbon waste – more than enough to tie a bow around Earth’s 24,901-mile circumference.

 4. Make sure you are using LED Christmas lights.
 Try to limit the time the lights are actually are at night by putting them on timers.

 If you do send Christmas cards, use paper made of recycled material.
-Here are a few interesting resources for recyclable paper: Boomin, Botanical Paperworks, and Greenfield Paper.
-These companies produces paper with flower, herb, and vegetable seeds.
+Here are a few interesting resources for recyclable wrapping paper: Boomin, Botanical Paperworks, and Greenfield Paper.
+These companies produce paper with flower, herb, and vegetable seeds.
 Once used, it can be planted to grow!
 Make sure you recycle the cards you do receive or reuse them for a craft project.

 7. Don’t throw away leftover food and compost scraps if you can.
 If you can’t compost, check out this website to see if you can actually use your food scraps in a recipe.

-8. Recycle, recyle, recycle.
+8. Recycle, recycle, recycle.

-9. Be creative in your gift giving and avoid potential waste.
+9. Be creative in your gift-giving and avoid potential waste.
 For example, consider giving the gift of an experience or event – a concert or lessons for a new hobby.
 Consider giving a charitable donation in someone’s name.